Parsa-Sedigh/go-calhoun-test/pamphlet.md

 `m.Run()` and it returns an integer which is the exit code that you're supposed to use whenever the program is done(running tests is done).
 When the TestMain(our program) is done, you should exit the program with the status code returned by m.Run() .

-One example for setting up stuff in TestMain is setting up stuff that are global like creating a DB, perhaps you wanna use the same DB throughout all of your tests.
+One example for setting up stuff in TestMain is setting up stuff that are global like creating a DB and it's tables, perhaps you wanna use the same DB throughout all of your tests.
+So that in the TestX funcs, we don't have to set up the db or ... .

 ```go
 package main